-There are many functions that you have to enable including, subscriptions, which allows people to subscribe to your blog when they comment.
+There are many functions that you have to enable including, subscriptions, which allow people to subscribe to your blog when they comment.
 The sharing option is also important, you don’t have to install a social sharing plugin.

 It does the work for you, and add the popular social buttons, or links at the top or the bottom of each post, there is a settings page for that.

 You can also enable the “contact form” which is a great function to let people contact you, directly from a page.
 Make sure to create a contact page for that, and add the link to the menu.
 It’s important and looks professional than a blog without a contact page.

 Another good option with Jet Pack is the custom CSS that lets you edit and modify the theme directly from your dashboard without the need to edit the theme itself.

 This is good, especially, for newbies who don’t need complicated CSS codes and can’t risk the theme code being broken for any mistake.

 If you have a news blog or website, you may like the infinite scroll option that makes the navigation easy, and looks professional.
 But, it’s recommended only for news websites and not the others, it can slow down the blog if you have lots of images, videos, and content, so make sure to test it.